software-mansion/react-native-reanimated/docs/docs/testing.md

   // call animation
 })
 ```
-Inside of `withReanimatedTimer` you can use `moveAnimationByTime(timeInMs)` or `moveAnimationByFrame(amountOfFrames)` functions
+Inside of `withReanimatedTimer` you can use `advanceAnimationByTime(timeInMs)` or `advanceAnimationByFrame(amountOfFrames)` functions
-- Move animation by a specified number of frames.
+- Advance animation by a specified number of frames.
 You can specify the running duration of the animation and check the value of styles afterward.
-  #### `moveAnimationByTime(timeInMs)`
+  #### `advanceAnimationByTime(timeInMs)`
-  `timeInMs` - the duration specifying for how long animation should be moved forward.
+  `timeInMs` - the duration specifying for how long animation should be advanced forward.
 Should have an integer value.
-- Move animation by specific amount of animation frame.
+- Advance animation by specific amount of animation frame.
-  #### `moveAnimationByFrame(numberOfFrames)`
+  #### `advanceAnimationByFrame(numberOfFrames)`
   `numberOfFrames` - number of animation frames to run.
 Should have an integer value.

 ## Example